cconstab/furl/README.md

 ```

 Follow the prompts to:
-- Enter your atSign
-- Enter the one-time password (OTP) sent to your email
+- Enter the one-time password (OTP) sent to your email/SMS
-- Create a backup of your keys (important for recovery)
+- Create a backup of your keys file e.g send to another machine using furl!

 > **Important**: Keep your atSign keys safe!
-They're stored in your home directory and needed for encryption/decryption.
+They're stored in your home directory/.atsign/keys and needed to send an encrypted file with furl or other atsign apps.

 ### 1. Start the Server